Gutenberg Bible: Printing history

-While it is unlikely that any of Gutenberg's early publications would bear his name, the initial expense of press equipment and materials and of the work to be done before the Bible was ready for sale suggests that he may have started with more lucrative texts, including several religious documents, a German poem, and some editions of Aelius Donatus's Ars Minor, a popular Latin grammar school book.
+While it is unlikely that any of Gutenberg's early publications would bear his name, the initial expense of press equipment and materials and of the work to be done before the Bible was ready for sale suggests that he may have started with more lucrative texts, including several religious documents, a German poem, and some editions of Aelius Donatus's Ars Grammatica, a popular Latin grammar school book.

 Preparation of the Bible probably began soon after 1450, and the first finished copies were available in 1454 or 1455.
 It is not known exactly how long the Bible took to print.
-The first precisely datable printing is Gutenberg's 31-line Indulgence which is known to already exist on 22 October 1454.
+The first precisely datable printing is Gutenberg's 31-line Indulgence which certainly existed by 22 October 1454.

 Gutenberg made three significant changes during the printing process.
+Each sheet of paper was dampened before printing to improve ink absorption.
+It was then pressed onto an inked surface consisting of moveable type.
+After each sheet was printed, the type was re-inked, and the process repeated until the entire print run was completed.
+Once finished, the type was cleaned and redistributed into type cases for future use.
+This method is a form of relief printing.

 Some time later, after more sheets had been printed, the number of lines per page was increased from 40 to 42, presumably to save paper.
 Therefore, pages 1 to 9 and pages 256 to 265, presumably the first ones printed, have 40 lines each.
 Page 10 has 41, and from there on the 42 lines appear.
 The increase in line number was achieved by decreasing the interline spacing, rather than increasing the printed area of the page.
 Finally, the print run was increased, necessitating resetting those pages which had already been printed.
 The new sheets were all reset to 42 lines per page.
 Consequently, there are two distinct settings in folios 1–32 and 129–158 of volume I and folios 1–16 and 162 of volume II.

 The most reliable information about the Bible's date comes from a letter.
 In March 1455, the future Pope Pius II wrote that he had seen pages from the Gutenberg Bible, being displayed to promote the edition, in Frankfurt.
 It is not known how many copies were printed, with the 1455 letter citing sources for both 158 and 180 copies.
 Scholars today think that examination of surviving copies suggests that somewhere between 160 and 185 copies were printed, with about three-quarters on paper and the others on vellum.